ckeditor/ckeditor5/docs/getting-started/quick-start.md

 * [Using CKEditor&nbsp;5 Builder](#using-ckeditor-5-builder) for the smoothest setup with live preview and multiple integration options.
 * [Using npm](#installing-ckeditor-5-using-npm), where you use a JavaScript package and build the editor with a bundler.
 * [Using CDN](#installing-ckeditor-5-from-cdn), where you use our cloud-distributed CDN in a no-build setup.
-* [Using a provided JavaScript ZIP file](#installing-ckeditor-5-from-a-zip-file), where you download the ready-to-run files and copy them to your project.
+* [Using a ZIP file](#installing-ckeditor-5-from-a-zip-file), where you download the ready-to-run files and copy them to your project.
 * Choosing one of the pre-made integrations with popular frameworks (see table of contents for details).

 ## Using CKEditor&nbsp;5 Builder